Last updated on January 4th, 2024 at 11:09 pm

 The FDA has deemed food dyes safe for consumption.
-But many Americans are becoming increasingly concerned about the safety of food dyes.
+However many Americans are becoming increasingly concerned about the safety of food dyes.

 First, it is important to understand what food dyes are.
 Food dyes are chemicals synthesized from Petroleum.
 Sounds yummy, right?
 Further, they are banned in most countries, including the EU.

-Behavioral issues are not the only side effect caused by food dyes.
-People have reported symptoms ranging from gut issues, joint pain, and migraines.
+Behavioral issues are not the only side effects caused by food dyes.
+People have reported symptoms ranging from gut issues to joint pain, and migraines.